Daylight Saving Time

 On March 13, the U.S. will impose its Daylight Saving Time on millions of clocks, the earliest ever springtime adjustment.

-Daylight Saving (not Savings) Time in most of the U.S. is the second Sunday in March (the 13th this year) and runs until the first Sunday in November.
+Daylight Saving (not Savings) Time in most of the U.S. is the second Sunday in March and runs until the first Sunday in November.
 Clocks and timepieces will revert from standard time to one hour earlier during those dates.

 Remember, it's spring forward and fall back.